lnxjedi/gopherbot/README.md

 * Adding users and updating passwords on servers using Ansible

 ## Development Status
-Gopherbot is stable in production in my environment.
-Currently lacking:
+Gopherbot 1.x is stable and running in production in several environments.

-* Comprehensive plugin API documentation
-* Comprehensive tests
+Development has started for Gopherbot 2.x, which adds features for scheduled jobs and pipelines.
+See the [development notes](DevNotes.md).

 ### Contributing
 Check out [Github's documentation](https://help.github.com/articles/fork-a-repo/) on forking and creating pull requests.
 Feel free to shoot me an email for an invite to [the LinuxJedi Slack team](https://linuxjedi.slack.com).

-### Upcoming Development Items
-* `Job` support with scheduling and simple workflows / pipelines
-* Plugins / scripts to simplify running plugins on remote systems

 ## Documentation